“You will always be my hero”, Priyanka’s homage to her Rajiv Gandhi

 The path of fire you shall tread!
 The path of fire!
 Yes, That Path of Fire!"

-It is an inspirational peom and dedicated to those whose life is a tough struggle all the way, but whose resolve is superhuman.
+It is an inspirational poem and dedicated to those whose life is a tough struggle all the way, but whose resolve is superhuman.

 Priyanka has separate personal and political reactions on pardon for Rajiv case convicts.
 Earlier, in her reaction the Congress general secretary Priyanka Gandhi Vadra told to a national newspaper while referring to a possible amnesty for the seven persons convicted in the Rajiv Gandhi assassination case.